Vancouver, WA Product Liability Lawyers

 Manufacturers make a lot of money from the products they sell.
 Some companies make millions.
 Some even make billions.
 They know in advance that their products can injure or kill consumers if they aren’t designed properly.
 As long as you have a legitimate reason for using an electronic product, a drug, a vehicle, or any goods that you purchase – you have the right to expect that the product was tested and re-tested to ensure your safety.

-At Philbrook Law Office PS, our Vancouver, WA product liability lawyers work with product safety engineers to hold greedy manufacturers, distributors, and sellers accountable when their products caused death or injury.
+At Philbrook Law, our Vancouver, WA product liability lawyers work with product safety engineers to hold greedy manufacturers, distributors, and sellers accountable when their products caused death or injury.
 In most cases, we file claims directly on your behalf.
 In some product defect cases, we work with other lawyers to file a class-action lawsuit.
 For 20 years, we’ve been fighting fiercely for anyone injured by a defective product.
 This fighting is backed up.
 We are respected by insurance carriers, defense lawyers, and our clients for our track record of strong results.

 What products result in the most Washington product liability lawsuits?